kslides/kslides/README.md

 ### Code Slides
 Rather than embedding code directly in markdownSlides, it is much better to use the `include()` call.
-You are likely to have space issues if you embed code directly, If you choose to embed code, remove all indentation in the `content{}` block.
+You are likely to have space issues if you embed code directly, If you choose to embed code, remove all indentation in the `content{}` section.

 ### Local Development
 * Speaker Notes do not work properly when running locally.